Aberffraw: Aberffraw cantref (hundred)

 The Meyrick (Meurig) family of Bodorgan, Anglesey, were given the Crown lease for the manor lands of the Aberffraw cantref during the Tudor period (c.
 1500).
 Llewelyn ap Heilyn fought at the Battle of Bosworth alongside Henry VII of England.
 Afterward, Llewelyn's son Meurig became captain of the bodyguard to Henry VIII and was rewarded with the lease.
 Today, the same family at Bodorgan Hall (near Aberffraw) is represented by the Tapps-Gervis-Meyrick baronets.
 After the Meyrick family ownership, it was the Owen family of Penrhos locally on Anglesey who owned the lands of Aberffraw until 1808.
 Subsequently, the Hughes family of Baron Dinorben, the Williams and Wynn families of Baron Newborough, then the Marquess of Anglesey Paget family, and finally Lord Bulkeley (Viscount) all briefly owned the lands surrounding Aberffraw.
 Today, the current town was developed in the mid to late 20th century.
-By 1949, the village was called the poorest in Anglesey.
+In 1949, the village was called the poorest in Anglesey by Illustrated magazine.